Ratatouille (Vegan and Gluten Free)

 This dish has so many tasty vegetables in it.
 It is a good way to have a nutritious meal that is bursting with flavor.
 These summer vegetables go so well together.
 They are rich in vitamins, antioxidants and fiber.

 Ratatouille is an excellent vegan and vegetarian dish.
 It doesn’t contain any animal products.
 It is also grain and gluten free.
+There is no flour or starch added to the sauce.
 This makes it low in carbohydrates.
-Therefore, it can be eaten from diabetics without causing rapid change in blood glucose.
+Therefore, it can be eaten from diabetics without causing rapid increase in blood glucose.

 One of the main reasons I love this recipe is that it made my daughter eat eggplant.
 In the past she refused to even have a taste.
 The last time I made this dish she had three servings.
 She loves this dish so much.
 I often serve it topped with a fried egg and some crumbled feta.
 You can also have it with some delicious homemade bread.